and their stories /24

 To begin, whom (or what) does the street’s name commemorate?
 The answer is an area in London that borders Hyde Park, Holland Park, Kensington High Street and Kensington Church Street.
 Its royal connection began in 1689 when King William III (William of Orange) constructed Kensington Palace.
 Today the area also includes the Victoria and Albert Museum, the Science and Natural History Museums.

 The origin of the name Kensington is worthy of a separate article.
 Theories abound including Kings-town and Cheneesi who owned a manor in Somersetshire.
 What is known, however, is that the Domesday Book records the area as Chenesitum.
 In terms of theories, the most plausible is that the name is a derivation from the Saxon tribe of Kensings (sometimes called Kemsings).
-In fact, in Kent, a small village still retains the name Kemsing, birthplace of Saint Edith of Wilton, the daughter of the Anglo-Saxon King Edgar I.
+In fact, in Kent, a small village still retains the name Kemsing, birthplace of Saint Edith of Wilton, the daughter of the Anglo-Saxon King Edgar I, also known as Edgar the Peaceful or the Peaceable.

-In the 1800s Kensington Avenue stretched from Western Avenue northwards to Cote St. Antoine Road with a single footpath.
+In the 1800s Kensington Avenue stretched from Western Avenue northwards to Côte Saint-Antoine Road with a single footpath.
 A stream, diverted through a culvert, traversed the road near 337 Kensington Avenue.
 Heavy rains and spring thaws caused the culvert to overflow and cause basement flooding in nearby homes.

 The street was first surveyed on September 1887 for the purpose of acquisition within the municipality of the Village of Cote St. Antoine.